godot-nim/gdext-nim/README.md

 - [x] Recompiled GDExtension can be loaded without restarting the editor.
 (Hot Reloading)
 - [x] Arithmetic operations such as Vector are more expressive than those in Godot, for example, GLSLang's swizzle operation is also available.
 - [x] It has a CLI tool that allows you to create new extensions, compile, run projects, and so on from a unified interface. (see [wiki - gdextwiz][3])
+- [x] Generate class references from comments and annotations left in the code.

 ## Limitation

-- [ ] Document comments left in Nim source are not reflected in the editor.
 - [ ] Editor plug-ins cannot be created using only pure Nim code.
 - [ ] Due to engine specifications, Nim code works in the form of calls from the engine; it is not possible to run Nim stand-alone.